 - Strive for perfection

-- Thank analytically, conceptually and objectively
+- Think analytically, conceptually, and objectively

 - Recognize the reasons behind things

-1. When they speak, people listen.
+1. When you speak, people listen.

 Introverts are comfortable with silence.
 They are skilled listeners and will only speak up if they have something valuable to say.